karl-vanderslice/terraform-iac-modules-demo/README.md

-# Terraform Infrastructure as Code Modules Demo

-Demonstrates using Hashicorp Terraform to deploy
+# Python app using AWS ECS, Cloudflare, and Terraform